Social care for adults

 Essex County Council provides a wide range of services and support ranging from libraries and bus passes to recycling and emergency services.

-Social Care information for adults is provided on the Living Well website:
+Social Care information for adults is provided on Essex County Council's website:

 This site aims to help Essex people take care of their health and well-being, manage health conditions, and find information about support and services in the local area.
 It also provides information on benefits and finances, staying safe, and tips on staying healthy and active.
 You can find out about: